-Los Angeles-based brothers Daniel and Andrew Aged formed their music duo in 2010, and released their acclaimed "no world" debut album in 2013.
-Prior to that, the brothers had already built up resumes of touring and session work in the music world, playing alongside the likes of Robin Thicke and Raphael Saadiq.Currently, their band, known as inc. no world (formerly inc., also formerly Teen Inc.), have released their sophomore follow-up, "As Light as Light".
-However, seeing as I'd been dying to ask question about their debut, most of our interview focuses on their 2013 LP, though we did touch on the new album also.
-Enjoy.
+Los Angeles-based brothers Daniel and Andrew Aged formed their music duo in 2010, and released their acclaimed “No World” debut album in 2013.
+Prior to that, the brothers had already built up resumes of touring and session work in the music world, playing alongside the likes of Robin Thicke and Raphael Saadiq.Currently their band, known as Inc. No World (formerly inc.), have released their sophomore follow-up, “As Light as Light“.
+However, seeing as I was a big fan of their debut album, most of our interview focuses on their 2013 release, though we did touch on the new album also.

-I've read some interviews about your music history and wanted to ask how 2 guys that grew up on everything from the Smashing Pumpkins and Elton John to D'Angelo ended up choosing to make music that's leans towards electronic genres, albeit with RnB influences?
-Particularly since you're both instrumentalists who could have made anything from rock to soul music albums.
+How did two guys that grew up on the Smashing Pumpkins, Elton John and D’Angelo end up choosing to make electronic music, albeit with an RnB influence?
+Particularly since you’re both instrumentalists who could have made anything from rock to soul music.

-Daniel Aged: We’ve never really thought about it that way, I think we just try to follow the song, and allow the elements rhythmically, sonically, etc to suite the song in our eyes.
-I think we were/are inspired by combining quality playing and sounds on live instruments with some elements that are more mechanical or electronic feeling.
+Daniel Aged: We’ve never really thought about it that way.
+I think we just try to follow the song, and allow the elements rhythmically, sonically, etc to suit the song in our eyes.
+I think we were inspired by combining quality playing and sounds on live instruments with some elements that are more mechanical or electronic feeling.

-I'm guessing that your session music days took you to a variety of studios and venues, where you would have worked with different engineers.
-Which of these audio professionals would you say you learned the most from in terms of recording and mixing practices, and why?
-Can you share some tidbits that the average bedroom producers would have a hard time picking up on his own?
+I’m guessing that your session music days took you to a variety of studios, where you would have worked with different engineers.
+Which of these audio professionals did you learn the most from in terms of recording and mixing practices, and why?

-Daniel: I think we have learned the most from are the ones that said, “you guys should do this yourselves” or from our friends who we share similar tastes/intentions.
-We've been following our ears all the time, not really using specific recording or mixing practices, but more searching and taking chances.
-Mostly simple things, like starting with a good sounding, inspiring instrument.
-We have been working with our friend Cole MGN from an engineering/production place recently, which is great because we all come to music from a pretty open place.
+Daniel: I think we’ve learned the most from are the ones that said, “You guys should do this yourselves”, or from our friends who we share similar tastes with.
+We’ve been following our ears all the time, not really using specific recording or mixing practices, but more searching and taking chances.
+Mostly simple things, like starting with a good-sounding instrument.
+We’ve recently been working with our friend Cole MGN in terms of engineering and production, which is great because we all come to music from a pretty open place.

-There seems to be a dwindling sense of devotion to physical instruments among today's aspiring artists, in favor of MIDI devices and plugins.
-Prior to getting on the road with other artists, how were you both able to develop your own instrument skills?
-Do you think it would have been harder for you to develop as players in today's music scene, where the digital revolution provides people with an alternative means to enter the music world?
+There seems to be a dwindling sense of devotion to physical instruments among today’s aspiring artists, in favor of MIDI devices and plugins.
+How were you both able to develop your own instrument skills?
+Would it have been harder for you to develop as players in today’s MIDI-centric music scene?

-Andrew: We started playing professionally fairly young , and we’re always able to take what we’d learn and apply it.
-Even today, we’re always looking to improve musically, regardless of what's going on, so it seems like being a musician is an inward search.
-Prior to touring we both studied jazz and improvisation at USC.
+Andrew: We started playing professionally fairly young, and we’re always able to take what we’d learn and apply it.
+Even today, we’re always looking to improve musically, regardless of what’s going on, so it seems like being a musician is an inward search.
+Prior to touring we both studied jazz and improvisation at the University of Southern California.
 I had some great teachers including Joe Diorio, and Daniel had John Clayton, Alphonso Johnson, and lots of great players at school.
 So for a good while our emphasis was on our instruments and finding our voice through that.

 I read that “no world” was made in a big, rented room near your house.
 Can you talk me through the process of creating that studio.
 What were the considerations that had to be taken in terms of acoustics, the sound of the space and the criteria for the gear you put in there?